Tips to stop a puppy from biting and nipping

 Puppies often bite and mouth their humans’ hands or clothing.
 And while this is by no means malicious and even a little cute, biting can lead to serious injury as your pup gets bigger.

 For this reason, it’s vital to curb this behavior as soon as possible.
 Learning how to stop a puppy from biting you means showing them we can get hurt and that they need to be gentle.
 Read on for some effective ways to teach your puppy to stop biting.

 Teaching bite inhibition to your puppy

 Bite inhibition is your dog’s ability to control the force of its mouthing.
-Puppies must learn this skill, so they can avoid causing injury when they are older.
+Puppies must learn this skill to avoid causing injury when they are older.

 Puppies can learn bite inhibition when playing with other puppies that yelp when a bite is too painful.
-You can teach your puppy the same concept towards people:
+You can teach your puppy the same concept toward people: